-Maximizing your office real estate by adding function instead of square footage doesn’t have to mean compromising on your other investment: your employees, their health and productivity.
-You only need to improve what you’ve got.
+Making improvements to your office design by adding function instead of square footage doesn’t have to mean compromising on your other investment: your employees, their health and productivity.
+You only need to maximize what you’ve got.

 Complete renovations and retrofits aren’t necessary.
 Here are simple ways you can increase productivity and worker happiness, little tweaks to update your office design.